1049451037/kidsearch/README.md

 # kidsearch
 A search engine completed by [Qingsong Lv](https://github.com/1049451037), [Shulin Cao](https://github.com/ShulinCao) and [Yifan Wang](https://github.com/wangyifan0202).
-And our tutors are [Qian Yin](https://github.com/bnuyinqian) and Xin Zheng.
+Our tutors are [Qian Yin](https://github.com/bnuyinqian) and Xin Zheng.

 # abstract
 When we did kidsearch project, we were sophomores.
-As time going by, we think there are more we can do to make it more valuable.
+As time going by, we realize that there are more we can do to make it more valuable.
 So we decide to create this github repository.
-This project aims to tidy up codes of kidsearch which were written by us in 2017 and make part of them opened.
+This project aims to tidy up codes of kidsearch which were written by us from 2016 to 2017 and make part of them opened.
 We will try our best to make this project a unified system and provide as many APIs as we can.

 # related work
 * [一种基于Python爬虫和Lucene检索的垂直搜索引擎的实现方法介绍](http://www.cnblogs.com/itlqs/p/6797789.html)